halilfurkankarademir/Caesar-Cipher-Python/README.md

 # Caesar Cipher Python Project 🗝️
-That project implements a basic Caesar cipher encryption and decryption methods in python.
+That project implements a basic Caesar encryption and decryption methods in python.
 # Features:
 ●Encode: Encrypts plain text using a specified shift key.